-Run the fill-mask pipeline on multiple models with CPU or GPU (faster but requiring an NVIDIA GPU device).
+Run the fill-mask pipeline on multiple models with CPU or GPU (faster but requires an NVIDIA GPU device).

 Usage